mazik-maz/ai_color/README.md

   );
 }
 ```
-instead of the getColor function, you can use updateColor, which does not use the database,
+Instead of the getColor function, you can use updateColor, which does not use the database,
 but sends a new request to ChatGPT each time